 In addition to automated emails, you can also use marketing automation tools to set up automated actions, such as adding leads to a specific list or triggering a sales call when a lead reaches a certain stage of the funnel.

-Overall, a marketing automation tool is a powerful tool for optimizing and streamlining your sales funnel process, helping you convert more leads into customers and increase your revenue.
+Overall, a marketing automation tool is a powerful tool for optimizing and streamlining your marketing funnel process, helping you convert more leads into customers and increase your revenue.

 Sales Funnel Builder Clickfunnels 2.0 Review